Aboriginal people and the law

 This act provided for legislated land rights for Aboriginal people in the Northern Territory.
 The Explanatory memorandum provides a background to the bill.

-For more information - Land rights from the Northern Land Council.
+For more information - Land and sea rights from the Northern Land Council.

 About Native Title